twisted/twisted/docs/web/howto/client.rst

             print(failure.value.reasons[0].getTraceback())
         return requested.addCallbacks(gotResponse, noResponse)

-This is because the certificate returned by ``wrong.host.badssl.com`` is actually for ``badssl.com``, and the hostnames don't match.
+The verification error you see when running the above program is due to the mismatch between "``wrong.host.badssl.com``", the expected hostname derived from the URL, and "``badssl.com``", the hostname contained in the certificate presented by the server.
-In our pretend scenario, we want to construct an ``Agent`` that validates HTTPS certificates normally, _except_ for this one host, where it ignores the hostname mismatch and supplies the correct hostname manually, to work around this problem.
+In our pretend scenario, we want to construct an ``Agent`` that validates HTTPS certificates normally, _except_ for this one host.
+For ``"wrong.host.badssl.com"``, we wish to supply the correct hostname to check the certificate against manually, to work around this problem.
-In order to do that, we will supply our own policy that creates a per - netlocâ€“i.e. per host+port combination â€“ TLS configuration, like so:
+In order to do that, we will supply our own policy that creates a different TLS configuration depending on the hostname, like so:

 .. code-block:: python